QAInsights/Performance-Engineering-Questions/README.md

  - What is the network virtualization distribution?
  - In case of containers, what could be the acceptable performance metrics at pod/cluster level?
  - What is the acceptable % of failures?
+ - Do we have any in-house or industry benchmarks to compare?
+ - Do we have any baseline test stats?

 ### 💾 Test Data